Samarth1337/Yelp_Data_Analysis_using_Spark/README.md

 ## Project Overview: Yelp Data Analysis

-In this project, I embarked on a comprehensive exploration of Yelp's vast dataset to uncover valuable insights into user recommendations and business dynamics.
-Leveraging Spark, a powerful distributed computing framework, I delved into three key tasks aimed at unraveling the intricacies of user behavior and business performance within the Yelp ecosystem.
+In this project, I ran a comprehensive exploration of Yelp's vast dataset to uncover valuable insights into user recommendations and business dynamics.
+Leveraging Spark, a powerful distributed computing framework, I dove into three key tasks aimed at unraveling the intricacies of user behavior and business performance within the Yelp ecosystem.

 ## Solution Highlights:
 To address the research objectives, I designed and implemented Python scripts using Spark RDD to perform data processing and analysis.